Officers of the School

 A student may repeat any course with the consent of the adviser and course coordinator.

-- All required courses that a student fails must be repeated.
-No course may be taken more than three times.
+- All required courses that a student fail must be repeated.
+No course may be taken more

 - A student who fails or withdraws from a course may be delayed from graduating.